Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 What to describe

-In B2B, customer journeys are typically longer than journeys in B2C.
-Not only are they longer, but they are also often more complicated considering the number of people taking part in the process.
-Let's take a look at some aspects of a customer journey in B2B and B2E and how those are different from a typical consumer journey.
+Now, let's look at some aspects of a customer journey in B2B and B2E and how those are different from a typical consumer journey.

 Unlike it is for customer journeys in B2C, stages for a B2B or B2E customer journey have some extra steps that you don't want to miss.
 They are critical to the entire journey and can be so-called moments of truth.

-So for a typical consumer journey we have stages like Aware, Research, Consider, Buy, and Use.
+So for a typical consumer journey, we have stages like ‘Aware’, ‘Research’, ‘Consider’, ‘Buy’, and ‘Use’.
 Here's what a B2B one would look like:

 • Aware;